tasmota/docs/docs/NeoPool.md

 You can use the "WIFI" or "EXTERN" connector, both are independent Modbus channels and uses the Modbus address 1 by default.

 !!! note
-    The "DISPLAY" port can only be used if neither the built-in nor an external display is connected.
-Since there is probably at least one display on one of the two "DISPLAY" ports, the "DISPLAY" port is useless.
+    The "DISPLAY" port can only be used if neither the built-in nor an external display is connected but since there is probably at least one display connected to one of the two "DISPLAY" ports, the "DISPLAY" port is useless.

 ### Using WIFI Port